Lazloian/STM32Tutorial/PWMandServo/README.md

 Each timer may have multiple channels on different pins.
 Timer 4 has 4 channels, enable the channels on the pins you would like to use for PWM output.
-Also click the box next to **Inernal Clock** so that the timer uses the internal clock. **THIS IS VERY IMPORTANT** Leave the other options and channels that you do not want to use disabled.
+Also click the box next to **Inernal Clock** so that the timer uses the internal clock. **THIS IS VERY IMPORTANT** This will determine what source your timer will use.
+Leave the other options and channels that you do not want to use disabled.

 The next step is to set the presacler and counter period for the timer to get the PWM frequency that you want.